 It was fascinating to listen to all the upcoming ideas.

 We were told that The Lawrence Group hopes to make Wilson not just a tourist destination or a stop for people on their way to and from Memphis, but also a wonderful place for the current and future residents to live.

 As you can see there are big, big dreams for the future of Wilson.

 However, it is already a great place to visit.
 Here are some of the highlights of Wilson today.

 Where to eat

-The exterior is, of course, Wilson Tudor style and the interior has been decorated in what I would call modern farmhouse and they call rustic industrial.
+The exterior is, of course, Tudor style and the interior has been decorated in a lovely rustic industrial.
 It is sleek and soothing in shades of grey, white, and black with a bank of windows across one side and a bar along the other.
-Award winning chef Roberto Barth runs and operates the cafe as head chef.

 The food is farm to table as much as possible, there is a fully stocked bar and a very good wine list.
 The servers were exceptionally pleasant and also knowledgeable about the food.
 Our meals here were very good and the experience and atmosphere were great as well.

 Be sure and check the opening times and days before you go!

 Where to stay